Car Won’t Start And No Noise At All? Here’s The Fix

 Software and ECU

-Modern vehicles come with an awful lot of electronics.
+Modern vehicles come with an amazing lot of electronics.
 Aside from the usual headlights and radios, infotainment systems are now commonplace.

 Software glitches can cause affected components not to shut down.
 As they stay on while your engine’s off, they drain the battery.

-Manufacturers install patches into the ECU software to stop these from happening.
-A dealership mechanic or auto electrician will be able to tell you if this is the root issue and if your model is subject to a recall.
+Manufacturers install patches into the ECU software to stop these from occurring.
+A dealership mechanic or skilled auto electrician will be able to tell you if this is the fundamental issue and if your model is subject to a recall.

 What’s The Fix If Car Doesn’t Start, No Clicking Noise?